mfukar/robotframework-vim/README.md

-Vim plugins for development with Robot framework - seleniumlibrary
+Vim plugins for development with Robot framework

 FUNCTIONALITY
 ------------------------------------------